apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Security

-#### Using SSL/TLS
+#### The SSL/TLS Transport

 ${project_name} supports SSL/TLS for transport level security to avoid 3rd parties listening in on the communications between the broker and it's clients.
-To enable it, you just need to add a connector which uses the `ssl` or `tls` transport and add a `key_storage` configuration element under the `broker` to configure the where the encryption keys and certificates are stored.
+To enable it, you just need to add a connector which binds using on of the secure transports such as `ssl://`.
+It also requires having a `key_storage` configuration element under the `broker` to configure the where the encryption keys and certificates are stored.

 Example:
 {pygmentize:: xml}